dnndev/xmp-docs/views.md

 The `<ListDataSource>` tells XMod Pro which records to retrieve for the list.
 The `<DetailDataSource>` retrieves a single record when a visitor clicks through.
 The `<ItemTemplate>` and `<DetailTemplate>` define the HTML for each area.

+Scattered throughout you'll see field tokens (`[[Department]]`, `[[Phone]]`, etc.) These are replaced at run-time with values from the records returned by ListDataSource and DetailDataSource.

+You might also notice a weird looking token: `[[=FirstName & ' ' & LastName]]`.
+This is an "Expression" token - a multifunctional token that can do math, date formatting, text manipulation and more.
+In this case it's simply rendering the first and last names of the staff member with a space in between: "John Smith" for example.

-::: info Tag Name vs. Concept
+::: info Views vs Templates
-The XML tag is called `<xmod:Template>`, but in the XMod Pro UI you'll see these referred to as **views**.
-Same thing, different names — "view" describes what it does, "template" is the tag name in the code.
+The primary tag used for displaying data is called `<xmod:Template>`, but in the XMod Pro UI you'll work with **Views**.
+A View refers to the file that can contain one or more `<xmod:Template>` tags.
+Historically we referred to the file as a Template too and it wasn't always clear what we were talking about.
+By using **View**, we hope to avoid this confusion.
 :::

 ## Next Steps